Place

 On November 23, 2016, the Los Angeles City Council voted in support of a nomination initiated by the Department of City Planning to list the Charlotte and Robert Disney House as a Historic-Cultural Monument (HCM).
 To learn more, read the final staff report and recommendation.
 Thank you to Councilmember David Ryu’s office for supporting the nomination!
 As a designated HCM, it now benefits from stricter protection from demolition and/or inappropriate alteration.

 The house, which was listed for sale by the owners who originally made plans for its demolition, was purchased by a member of the Disney family in March 2017.
-The new owner has retained a preservation consulting firm and in 2019 work began to renovate interior rooms that have been altered through the years to be more period-appropriate.
-The front rooms, with original details including beamed ceiling, massive stone fireplace, and built-in breakfront, are highly intact.
+The new owner retained a preservation consulting firm and began work in 2019 to renovate interior rooms that have been altered through the years to be more period-appropriate.